Coming up this week from WTCR

 Here’s a taster of what’s in store from the WTCR – FIA World Touring Car Cup this week*.

 WTCR Teamwork,a new weekly series fromFIAWTCR.com,highlights the work of the teams chasing success in the WTCR – FIA World Touring Car Cup.
-This week it’s the turn of Cyan Racing from Sweden.
+This week it’s the turn of ALL-INKL.COM Münnich Motorsport from Germany.

-Wednesday:In this week’sWTCRFast Talkpodcast presented by Goodyear, Martin Haven talks toNicky Catsburgfrom Engstler Hyundai N Liqui Moly Racing Team.
+Wednesday:In this week’sWTCRFast Talkpodcast presented by Goodyear, Martin Haven talks toAttila Tassifrom ALL-INKL.DE Münnich Motorsport.
 Part one of this two-part episode is available from 12h00 CET on YouTube, Apple Podcasts, Spotify, Google Podcast, Deezer andFIAWTCR.com

+ThePre-season Esports WTCR Championshipbegan last weekend.
+The top five moments from SalzburgringonYouTube,FacebookandInstagram.

 Also, don’t missWallpaper Wednesday.

-Friday:Part two of theWTCRFast Talkpresented by Goodyearand featuringNicky Catsburgis available from 12h00 CET on YouTube, Apple Podcasts, Spotify, Google Podcast, Deezer andFIAWTCR.com
+Friday:Part two of theWTCRFast Talkpresented by Goodyearand featuringAttila Tassiis available from 12h00 CET on YouTube, Apple Podcasts, Spotify, Google Podcast, Deezer andFIAWTCR.com

-Saturday:In a new series from FIAWTCR.com,All You Need to Know about…profiles Germany, where the second event of the 2020 WTCR season is set to take place in September.
+Saturday:In a new series from FIAWTCR.com,All You Need to Know about…profiles Slovakia, where the third event of the 2020 WTCR season is set to take place in October.

-Sunday:Ten things we didn’t know aboutNicky Catsburg follows on from his appearance on the latestWTCRFast Talkpodcast presented by Goodyearand hosted by Martin Haven.
+Sunday:Ten things we didn’t know aboutAttila Tassi follows on from his appearance on the latestWTCRFast Talkpodcast presented by Goodyearand hosted by Martin Haven.

 *All content/timings provisional and subject to change